Enter any Vermont address to see its FEMA flood zone designation

 X (Shaded) Moderate Risk — 500-year floodplain.
 Insurance recommended.

 X Low Risk — Outside major floodplains.
-Insurance optional but advisable — 20%+ of NFIP claims come from low-risk zones.
+Insurance optional but advisable — from 2014 to 2024, nearly one-third of NFIP claims came from outside high-risk zones.

 Properties in Vermont FEMA-designated Special Flood Hazard Areas (zones A and V) with federally backed mortgages are required to carry flood insurance through the National Flood Insurance Program (NFIP).